- About MagicEngine

 This tutorial is to help you with MagicEngine for Windows.
 MagicEngine is, hands down, the best TurboGrafx16 emulator out there.
 Its interface is easy to use.
 It runs every type of game perfectly: regular carts, arcade carts, Super CD, Super CD2, Arcade CD.
 However, MagicEngine needs to be purchased.
 It costs $30 US.
 Its free trial lets you play games for 5 minutes.
 If you're a passionate classic gamer, the $30 fee is worth the cost!
 Otherwise, a good, free alternative is Ootake.

 There's another thing that might turn you off about MagicEngine (and Ootake).
 CD games can only be played via your CD-ROM drive.
 It does not support booting CD games from ISO.
 That really sucks because we don't really use CD-ROM drives anymore.
-Mednafen, a multi-system emulator, does allow you to boot CD games from ISO.
-That being said, that doesn't mean you should drop everything and marry Mednafen for all your TurboGrafx16 needs.
-It's not easy to use.
-MagicEngine is far better in the usability department.
+RetroArch, a multi-system emulator, does allow you to boot CD games from ISO.

 MagicEngine is a standalone program so it does not have an install wizard.
 Installation is simple: just extract MagicEngine from its zip file.
 Not sure how to extract zip files?
 Here's a video tutorial showing you how: how to unzip files on Windows.